Thevar Magan: Plot

-Slighted by this, Mayan hires goons to break a dam protecting a part of the village that supports Periya.
+Slighted by this, Mayan hires goons to break a dam protecting a part of the village that supports Periya thevar.
 The goons use explosives to damage the dam, flooding half of the village and resulting in numerous deaths, including infants.
 This saddens Sakthi, who spots the goon who placed the explosives and gives chase.
 After capturing the goon, Sakthi hands him over to the police.
 The goon does not mention Mayan's involvement in fear for his own family's safety.
-Later, Mayan closes a portion of his land, preventing the public from easily reaching the main road.
+Seeing the plight of the villagers, Sakthi changes his mind and decides to stay back with maya thevar.
+Weeks later, Mayan uses his clout to force a poor villager to close a portion of his land, preventing the public from easily reaching the main road.
 Sakthi and his father invite them for talks at the village panchayat to resolve the standoff.